On-Campus Employment and Social Security Numbers for International Students

 The U.S. Department of Homeland Security has limited part-time employment for international students as follows:

-- During the academic term international students can work up no more than 20 hours a week.
+- During the academic term, international students can work no more than 20 hours a week.

 - During the break periods, including the summer semester, international students can work no more than 28 hours a week.

 Steps to On-Campus Employment for International Students